-Volunteers make their way from Melbourne or Sydney international airports to the local town - either Wagga Wagga or Albury - where they will be picked up by the local team.
+Volunteers make their way from Sydney or Melbourne international airports to Albury - where they will be picked up by the local team.

 Comprehensive in-country transport advice will be provided once a placement has been confirmed.

-Monday start dates are preferred, however, volunteer are free to arrive any day of the week.
+Monday start dates are preferred, however, volunteers are free to arrive any day of the week.

-- Arrival Airport: Melbourne International Airport (MEL) or Sydney International Airport (SYD)
+- International Airport: Sydney International Airport (SYD) or Melbourne International Airport (MEL)

 Accommodation & Meals